gulfofmaine/buoy_barn/Readme.md

 An additional environment variable is currently configured in `docker-compose.yaml` as it is unlikely to need to be changed.

+There are additionally two environment variables for changing the timeout when querying ERDDAP servers.
+`RETRIEVE_FORECAST_TIMEOUT_SECONDS` and `RETRIEVE_DATAFRAME_TIMEOUT_SECONDS`.

 ### Starting Docker

 Then you can use `make up` to start the database and Django server.